Desbeers/Chord-Provider/README.md

 #### macOS

 - The app is sandboxed and only works well when living in the Applications folder.
 If you build it in Xcode and run it from the build folder, the sidebar doesn't work.
-- If you have more than one tab open, the list of songs is not refreshed in "background-tabs" when you select a new folder.
 - The list of songs are not really parsed; it only looks at the filename.
 My songs are named 'artist - song.pro'.
 - It only lists files with the '.pro' extension.
 - Depending on your General System Preference, if you click on a song in the sidebar it will open in a new window or a new tab.
 I don't know how to 'force' one behaviour and maybe I shouldn't do that anyway.